outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     7. Remove the recommended options from wiki `GROUP=wheel` and `update_config=1` for security reason.
 After configuration below it is a good idea change the permissions to ensure that WiFi passwords can not be viewed in plaintext by anyone using the computer:
         1. # chmod 600 /etc/wpa_supplicant/wpa_supplicant.conf
         2. Replace the `identity` and `password` entries with your own Wifi information.
-    7. When `wpa_configuration` is configured as above, `dhcpcd` will automatically connect to the `sMobileNet` through `wpa_supplicant`.
+    7. When `wpa_configuration` is configured as above, `dhcpcd` will automatically connect to the `sMobileNet` through `/lib/dhcpcd/dhcpcd-hooks/10-wpa_supplicant` hook.
 No need to create so called `/etc/conf.d/net` file as the handbook.

+        From 'dhcpcd-6.10.0' onward, '10-wpa_supplicant' hook is no longer supplied by default.
+We should copy '/usr/share/dhcpcd/hooks/10-wpa_supplicant' to '/lib/dhcpcd/dhcpcd-hooks/10-wpa_supplicant'.
     8. If you have installed `net-misc/netifrc` and created `/etc/ini.d/net.*` and `/etc/conf.d/net` files, refer to [Migration from Gentoo net.* scripts]( https://wiki.gentoo.org/wiki/Network_management_using_DHCPCD#Migration_from_Gentoo_net..2A_scripts).
     9. In case the network interface card should be configured with a static IP address, entries can also be manually added to `/etc/dhcpcd.conf`.